xwzliang/videocr-PaddleOCR/README.md

   the text detection inference model folder.
 There are two ways to transfer parameters, 1.
 None: Automatically download the built-in model to ~/.paddleocr/det; 2.
 The path of a specific inference model, the model and params files must be included in the model path.

-  Prebuilt detection models (including bigger/slower ones with better accuracy than the default mobile models) can be found here: https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.1/doc/doc_en/models_list_en.md#1-text-detection-model.
+  Prebuilt detection models (including bigger/slower ones with better accuracy than the default mobile models) can be found here: https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/models_list_en.md#1-text-detection-model.

 - `rec_model_dir`

   the text recognition inference model folder.
 There are two ways to transfer parameters, 1.
 None: Automatically download the built-in model to ~/.paddleocr/rec; 2.
 The path of a specific inference model, the model and params files must be included in the model path.

-  Prebuilt recognition models (including bigger/slower ones with better accuracy than the default mobile models) can be found here: https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.1/doc/doc_en/models_list_en.md#2-text-recognition-model.
+  Prebuilt recognition models (including bigger/slower ones with better accuracy than the default mobile models) can be found here: hhttps://github.com/PaddlePaddle/PaddleOCR/blob/release/2.3/doc/doc_en/models_list_en.md#2-text-recognition-model.

+- `use_gpu`

+  Set to `True` if performing ocr with gpu (requires the `paddlepaddle-gpu` python package to be installed)

 - `brightness_threshold`